Blondie (1968 TV series)

 Blondie (also known as The New Blondie) is an American sitcom that aired on CBS during the 1968–69 television season.
-The series is an updated version of the 1957 TV series that was based on the comic strip of the same name.
-The series stars Patricia Harty as the title character and Will Hutchins as her husband Dagwood Bumstead.
-Jim Backus played Dagwood's boss Mr. Dithers, with his real-life wife Henny Backus playing Cora Dithers.
-The series also featured the noted child character actress Pamelyn Ferdin as the Bumsteads' daughter, Cookie, and character actor Bryan O'Byrne as the hapless mailman, always getting run over by Dagwood hurrying out the door, late for work.
+The series is an updated version of the 1957 TV series based on the comic strip of the same name.
+The series stars Patricia Harty as the title character and Will Hutchins as her husband, Dagwood Bumstead.
+Jim Backus played Dagwood's boss Mr. Dithers, with his real-life wife, Henny Backus, playing Cora Dithers.
+The series also featured Peter Robbins as the Bumsteads' son, Alexander, Pamelyn Ferdin as their daughter, Cookie, and character actor Bryan O'Byrne as the hapless mailman, always getting run over by Dagwood hurrying out the door, late for work.

 Synopsis

 Blondie stars Patricia Harty and Will Hutchins as Blondie and Dagwood Bumstead, a suburban couple raising two precocious children.
 Plots mixed typical sitcom tropes from home life and work life.
 The series is best remembered for its opening theme, which featured the comic strip characters in animated form before transforming into the actors playing the characters.

 Like the 1957 version, which lasted only one season, the series was not a hit, lasting a total of 13 weeks before being canceled, with the final episode remaining unaired.
 Two further episodes were planned, "The Dying Swan" and "Dagwood's Private War", but were never completed.